AmokSolderer/APC/README.md

 ## C code

 If you're familiar with C you can also program the APC directly.
-This SW would then run on the Arduino itself with no need for an additional PC or Raspberry PI.
+This SW would then run on the Arduino itself with no need for an additional PC or Raspberry Pi.
 For this the APC software offers an [API](https://github.com/AmokSolderer/APC/tree/master/DOC/Software/APC_SW_reference.pdf) providing the necessary commands to control a pinball machine.
 It's still a lot of effort to program a game completely from scratch, but you could still run your game in PinMame and only use the API to do changes or extensions to the original rules.

 The APC software itself consists of two parts: the operating system APC.ino and the game specific code.
 The former controls the hardware and offers an application interface (API) for the game specific software to use.
 For an overview of the available API variables and commands please take a look at the